MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/email/convert-user-mailbox-to-shared-mailbox.md

 3. Select the user mailbox.
 Under **Convert to Shared Mailbox**, select **Convert**.

 4. If the mailbox is smaller than 50 GB, you can remove the [license from the user](../manage/remove-licenses-from-users.md), and stop paying for it.
 Don't delete the user's account.
 The shared mailbox needs it there as an anchor.
-If you are converting the mailbox of an employee that is leaving your organization, you should take additional steps to make sure that they cannot log in anymore.
-Please see [Remove a former employee from Microsoft 365](../add-users/remove-former-employee.md).
+If you're converting the mailbox of an employee that's leaving your organization, you should take additional steps to make sure that they can no longer log in.
+For more information, see [Remove a former employee from Microsoft 365](../add-users/remove-former-employee.md).

 > [!NOTE]
 > It's not required to reset the user's password during mailbox conversion.
 However, if the password is not reset, **the original username and password continue to work** after the mailbox conversion is finished.